Mistie Bass

-Mistie McCray Bass (born December 2, 1983) is an American professional women's basketball player who is currently a free agent.
+Mistie McCray Bass (born December 2, 1983) is an American former professional women's basketball player.

-High school career
+High school

-Bass graduated from George S. Parker High School in Janesville in 2002, having helped the school win the state championship two years in a row.
+Bass graduated from George S. Parker High School in Janesville, Wisconsin, in 2002, having helped the school win the state championship two years in a row.
 As a freshman, she broke a defender's arm while the defender attempted to take a charge.
 She is the only player in the state to be named Player of the Year three times.
 She also was elected first team USA Today All-America, second team Parade All-America, second team School Sports All-America, third team Student Sports All-America, two time Wisconsin Gatorade Play of the year and first team All-State.
 Mistie was selected to play in the Phoenix/WBCA High School All-America game, notching six points and nine rebounds.
 Bass played in the inaugural McDonald's All-America game.

 College career

 She graduated from Duke University in 2006.
 At Duke, she played for the Blue Devils and was a part of two Final Fours; 2003 and 2006 (Contended in the National Championship game).
 She finished her career ranking eighth in points (1,409), eighth in field goals made (557), fifth in field goal percentage (.567), fifth in rebounds (800), fifth in blocks (131), eighth in free throws made (295), seventh in free throws attempted (459), eighth in double-figure scoring games (78), first in wins (127) and tied for fourth in ACC regular season wins (55).
 She was also a member of Zeta Phi Beta sorority.